 5 Easy St. Patricks Day Traditions

 You guys, I’ll be honest with you, I am barely hanging on right now – I am busy!
 Good busy, but busy!
-About a month ago, my husband transitioned his business into a new office and has been super slammed and I’m busy juggling the blog, my doTERRA business, being a wife and a mom!
+About a month ago, my husband transitioned his business into a new office and has been super slammed and I’m busy juggling the blog, being a wife and a mom!
 Life is amazing, really I can’t complain (but, sadly sometimes I do).
 But, this year, I’m simplifying St. Patrick’s Day.
 I love to recognize holidays and making them memorable for my kiddos, but there is not going to be a Leprechaun Hunt this year.
-For my own sanity – I’ve got simplify St. Patty’s Day.
+For my own sanity – I’ve got to simplify St. Patty’s Day.

 So, I’m sticking to our easier traditions – here are the 5 I’m planning:

 Green or Rainbow Balloons

 My kids LOVE balloons!
 Me on the other hand – I have a love hate relationship with them.
 They keep my kids entertained all day, but by the evening I want to attack them with a

 knife pin.
 Somehow they always seem to pop or deflate in the middle of the night though, so I keep my patience for that one single day.
 You could cover the ground in their room or the family room with green or rainbow balloons or even just tie a few on the back of their chair in the kitchen.
 I am planning on creating the balloon rainbow – it was a hit last year!

 You can take this one super simple and just do green milk or even doing a full green breakfast or lunch isn’t that hard.
 And you don’t have to do it for all meals – just choose one (or two)!
 Here are a few menu ideas:

 - Cooked: Green or Rainbow Pancakes with Green Eggs served with Green Milk.
 I shared a simple idea the other day of Green Mini German Pancakes – check it out!